jabrena/livingrobots/README.md

 ## Annex 2: Busybox

+LeJOS project uses Busybox as the way to offer a Linux experience.
+It was specifically created for embedded operating systems with very limited resources.
+BusyBox provides several stripped-down Unix tools in a single executable file.
+The authors dubbed it "The Swiss Army Knife of Embedded Linux", as the single executable replaces basic functions of more than 300 common commands

-In this Annex, the user will learn basic concepts about the usage of a Busybox distro.
+In this Annex, the reader will learn how to use Busybox in a EV3 environment.

 Download preview: https://github.com/jabrena/livingrobots/raw/master/annex2/docs/LRWE_Annex2_Busybox.pdf